thias/glim/README.md

-*This repository is a fork thias/glim with some PR merges.
+*This repository is a fork thias/glim with some PR merged.
 If you ask for PR here, I will merge them.*

 GRUB2 Live ISO Multiboot